Private Carpal Tunnel Surgery in Canada: Skip the Waitlist

 Why Canadians Choose Our Private Surgical Centre

-• National Eligibility: We specialize in care for patients from Saskatchewan, Alberta, British Columbia, Ontario, and across Atlantic Canada.
+- National Eligibility.
+We specialize in care for patients from Saskatchewan, Alberta, British Columbia, Ontario, Quebec and across Atlantic Canada.

-• Fully Accredited: Our facility is governed by the highest safety standards of the College of Physicians and Surgeons of Manitoba.
+- Fully Accredited.
+Our private surgery centre is governed by the highest safety standards of the College of Physicians and Surgeons of Manitoba.

 Understanding Carpal Tunnel Syndrome (CTS)